barto90/Training/Deployments/32. Securing Database Access for Azure Front End Services/README.md

 **Solutions:**
 1. Create the Users table (see Step 2)
 2. Verify you're connected to the correct database

+### Issue: "Not enough space on the disk"

+**Symptoms:** Error during module installation (if using old code)

+**Solutions:**
+- **This has been fixed** - The latest version uses System.Data.SqlClient directly
+- No module installation required (saves 45MB+ and disk space)
+- Update your function code to the latest run.ps1 from the repository
+- The new version has faster cold starts and works perfectly on Consumption plan

 ### Debug SQL Connections